He lifted a European trophy as Villa skipper in April 2013 after captaining the U19 side to NextGen Series glory.

 Carruthers, who swapped Arsenal for Villa as a schoolboy, worked his way up through the club's ranks before making his big breakthrough in the 1-1 draw at Anfield in April 2012.

-The Republic of Ireland U19 international had already enjoyed an excellent season in the reserve league and the NextGen Series.
+He had already enjoyed an excellent season in the reserve league and the NextGen Series.

-Carruthers was pivotal to the second string's Barclays Premier Reserve League South title success - his finest moments being a superb half-volley in a 3-1 win over Bolton and a further strike as Villa defeated his former club Arsenal 2-0.
+Carruthers was pivotal to the second string's Barclays Premier Reserve League South title success in 2011-12 - his finest moments being a superb half-volley in a 3-1 win over Bolton and a further strike as Villa defeated his former club Arsenal 2-0.

 The Islington-born ace also scored Villa's first goal in the inaugural NextGen Series, stretching to convert a long ball from Gary Gardner in the 4-0 win over Fenerbahce at Villa Park.